dbuenzli/vg/README.md

 The resulting binaries are in `_build/test` :

-- `min_pdf.native`, minimal example to render an image to an PDF file.
+- `min_pdf.native`, minimal example to render an image to a PDF file.
 - `min_svg.native`, minimal example to render an image to an SVG file.
 - `min_htmlc.byte`, minimal example to render with the HTML canvas.
 - `rsvg.native`, renders images of the Vg image database to SVG files.
 - `rpdf.native`, renders images of the Vg image database to PDF files.
-- `rhtml.html` and `rhtml.byte` can be processed with `js_of_ocaml`,
+- `rhtmlc.html` and `rhtmlc.byte` can be processed with `js_of_ocaml`,
    the resulting webapp renders images of the Vg image database with the HTML canvas, PDF and SVG renderers.
 - `vecho.native`, like echo(1) but produces a PDF file on stdout, the font file can be specified, invoke with `-help` for options.